AzizMosbah/SalesForecasting/README.md

-# Sales Forecasting for a Restaurant chain
+# Sales Forecasting for a Restaurant Chain
 This project is meant to develop time series forecasting models that would help a restaurant chain better manage their stocks.
 By predicting the rate at which locations consume basic product the company can optimise stockings and minimise food waste.